Minutenreis/tsunami_lab/docs/UserDoc/3_BathymetryBoundaryConditions.rst

   :nocontrols:
   :muted:

 The Tsunami Setup simulated over an hour of time.
+We observe a runup of roughly 1.8 to 2 meters.

 3.4.5 Impact of different initial displacements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^